Chainsaw safety clothing: History

-In the early 1980s Kjell Eng, the founder of Engtex, got the idea to use textiles for protection and cut prevention.
-Having worked as a logger earlier in life, he was very aware of the danger of using and handling a chainsaw.
 The first generation of protective fabrics consisted of a multi-layered and specially designed tricot fabric that peeled off layer by layer at contact with the cutting chains.
-This was the start, and the first-ever chainsaw protective fabric was born.
 Statistics showed a reduction in injuries at work-related accidents in forestry and logging.
 However, the new fabrics did not stop the more severe accidents with deep cuts and lethal outcomes.

 In the mid-1980s, Kjell Eng introduced the second generation of chainsaw protection, and Engtex was granted its first patent in 1989.

 Development of third generation protective fabrics started in 1992, under the name Avertic.
 By using a new combination of settings, materials and finishing, this new generation of protective textiles enhanced not only the washability of garments, but also the level of protection compared to earlier generations.
 Avertic chainsaw protective textiles are still used in chaps, trousers, boots, jackets and gloves around the world.
 The manufacturers of personal protective equipment strive daily to invent better protection for workers in the forestry and logging industry.